Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 ## Interactive GUI

-The Data Visualization page contains the following visual elements:
+The Data Visualization page includes the following visual elements:

 - A slider connected to the Python variable *n_week*.
 - A chart representing the DataFrame content.

 ## Multi-client - state

-Taipy maintains a separate state for each client connection.
-The state holds the values of all variables used in the user interface.
+Taipy maintains a distinct state for every client connection.
+This state stores the values of all variables used in the user interface.
 For example, modifying *n_week* through a slider will update *state.n_week*, not the global Python variable *n_week*.
 Each client has its own state, ensuring that changes made by one client don't affect others.

 ## [Callbacks](../../../../manuals/gui/callbacks.md)

-In every visual element, you can add callbacks.
-This allows you to update variables based on user actions.
-(Check out local callbacks and global callbacks for more information.)
+You can include callbacks in each visual element, enabling you to modify variables according to user actions.
+For further details, explore local callbacks and global callbacks.

 - state: The state object containing all the variables.
 - The name of the modified variable. (optional)
 - Its new value. (optional)

-Here's an example of *on_change()* function to update *state.dataset_week* based on the selected week from the slider:
+Here's an example of `on_change()` function to update *state.dataset_week* based on the selected week from the slider:

 ```markdown
 <|{n_week}|slider|min=1|max=52|on_change=on_slider|>